qdm12/gluetun/README.md

     - DNS over TLS providers
     - DNS private addresses
     - Unbound log level and verbosity
-- Port forwarding
 - Periodic healthcheck checking for network leaks etc.
+- Unit tests!
+- Periodic update of malicious block lists with Unbound restart
 - Support other VPN providers
-- Periodic update of malicious block lists with Unbound restart
 - Colors, emojis and announcements in entrypoint or periodically
 - Switch to iptables-go instead of using the shell iptables